 We will structure our pricing and relationships with distributors and/or service companies to ensure that these entities receive at least a typical industry level compensation for their activities.
 The cost and price estimates currently in place with the Company conservatively allow for reasonable profit margins for all entities in the FMS and the cleaning fluid supply chain.
-Although the customer may arrange their own installation of the FMS unit we have contracted with Bellimed to our preferred installation company and we are in the early stages of training their personnel.
+While we have had discussions with related companies, there are no installation or service companies contracted or trained to install our fluid management system at this time.